atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

-# NGINX Ingress Controller - With TLS termination
+# NGINX Ingress Controller - with TLS termination
 > **NOTE:** These instructions are for reference purposes only.
 They should be used for development and testing purposes only!
 Official instructions for deploying and configuring the controller can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 These instructions are composed of 3 high-level parts: